Hydrogen Water vs Kangen Water: Evidence-Based Analysis

 • Enagic's official manual warns: "Do not drink if you have kidney problems"

-pH Levels and Molecular Hydrogen Concentrations
+pH Levels and Molecular Hydrogen: Understanding the Numbers

 Measurement Unit Conversion Clinical Range